AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array and BinarySearch:
 - Solved Hamming Distance on leetcode with tc of O(n) and sc of O(1) Beats 83.58% in runtime and 62% in Memory with JavaScript

+### day 50 of #100DaysOfCode
+- 50 days
+- Learning Bit Manipulation and BinarySearch

+#### Array and BinarySearch:
+- Solved Hamming Distance on leetcode with tc of O(n) and sc of O(1) Beats 83.58% in runtime and 62% in Memory with JavaScript